Bletilla sinensis

 What's the taxonomical classification of Bletilla sinensis?

 Blettilla sinensis belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is situated in the class Equisetopsida and the subclass Magnoliidae.
-Following the taxonomic hierarchy further, it is organized under the order Asparagales and is a member of the family Orchidaceae.
-Finally, the plant is identified by its specific genus, Blettilla, and its unique species designation, sinensis.
+Within the class Equisetopsida and the subclass Magnoliidae, this plant is organized under the order Asparagales.
+It is a member of the Orchidaceae family, specifically situated within the genus Blettilla, and is identified by its unique species name, sinensis.

 | Taxonomic Rank | Classification |